Friday, December 5, 2025

 Whether news headlines or social media or city traffic, there seems to be a competition going on somewhere.
 Just yesterday driving up one of our longtime congested thoroughfares, Macleod Trail, I was passed by a noisy smoke-rolling diesel pickup truck.
 Only a moment later at the next light we sat side by side, light turned green and immediately in mid-intersection he changed lanes at full acceleration to get around the car in front of him, about 100 meters later back into my lane, and then one lane over.
 At next red light I sat quietly smiling, again in the lane beside him!
 The young man in this truck, in a hurry to get somewhere, was making about same progress as all the rest of us.
 This morning’s newspaper has an article, “Step up reckless Driving Crackdown.”
 Our city (and province) is providing increased funding for digital speed signs, intersection upgrades, etc. but a concern is raised that “vehicular violence” needs more personalized attention, like more police officers with speeding tickets.

 Another example, Christian gatherings - large worship assemblies - somewhat akin to media melees.
 Services begin not with organ preludes and silent prayer, but with a band or piped in stingray music as people come in sipping their coffees.
 Is it the crowd or the caffeine which is the draw?
 Another example, this one at even larger scale.
 In the last several days everybody has seen news clips of the public appearances of one Charlie Kirk, a right-wing Christian activist whose funeral a few days ago was aired from a football stadium in Glendale, Arizona.
-Killed by an assassin’s bullet while performing one of his evangelical God and Country right wing crusades, Kirk was cut down in same dramatic style as the noisy confrontive services he had starred in.
+Killed by an assassin’s bullet while conducting one of his evangelistic crusades, Kirk was cut down in same dramatic style as the noisy confrontive services he had starred in.
 Included in this funeral crowd and participant in the service was one of his bigtime supporters, U.S. President Donald Trump!

 Crowds, a place of security?
 Politicians and religious egomaniacs need the crowd.
 I too confess my preference for a full house rather than a few people in the seats.
 But crowds can also be demonic.
 Jesus, the infamous teacher, healer, Son of God (Matthew 3:17), encountered the about-face of the many who had followed him.
 At the end of each gospel account is this grizzly crowd narrative, They shouted back, ‘Crucify him!’
 (Mark 15:13).
 Not as gruesome but also chilling, I recently heard story of a huge crowd of ‘fellow churchmen’ who showed up on the farmyard of a Mexican Mennonite who was choosing to send his children to a school other than the village designate.
 It was an occasion which led him to leave that version of church.